Deutsche Bank says Libor could result in heavy financial penalty

-FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) said that probes by regulators into a possible manipulation of the Libor benchmark interest rate could result in harsh fines.
+FRANKFURT, Oct 29 (Reuters) - Deutsche Bank said that probes by regulators into a possible manipulation of the Libor benchmark interest rate could result in harsh fines.

 “The investigations underway have the potential to result in the imposition of significant financial penalties and other consequences for the Bank,” Germany’s flagship lender said in its third quarter report published on Tuesday.